Springer & Steinberg, P.C.

 Preserve evidence.
 If circumstances allow, photographs of the scene, the equipment involved, and the injury itself can be valuable.
 Witness contact information, incident reports, and any written communications related to the event should be preserved.
 In industrial settings, employers are often required to file OSHA incident reports, which can be obtained through public records requests.

 Report the incident.
 Workplace injuries should be reported to your employer promptly.
-Failure to report within the timeframes required by Colorado workers' compensation law can complicate your claim.
 If the incident occurred on someone else's property, notifying the property owner or their insurer creates a record.

 When evaluating attorneys, consider asking about their experience with burn injury cases specifically, their familiarity with the Rocky Mountain Regional Burn Center's medical documentation, their approach to working with medical and vocational experts, and their fee structure.
 Colorado Rules of Professional Conduct require attorneys to provide written fee agreements for contingency arrangements.